TAU-VAILab/Vox-E/README.md

                                          -i <path to initial feature grid>
                                          -p <text prompt>

-To perform local edits and use the refinement stage, two additional arguments are required:
+To perform local edits and use the refinement stage, three additional arguments are required:

     --do_refinement True
     --edit_idx <index of edit token>
+    --hf_auth_token <Hugging Face authentication token>

 The edit index is the index of the token associated with the edit word in the text prompt (for example the word "hat" in the prompt - "a dog wearing a hat"). </br>
 To find this token for your text prompt we recommend using [this](https://huggingface.co/spaces/AttendAndExcite/Attend-and-Excite) huggingface space.

+We offer also an additonal post-processing stage for denoising by retaining the largest connected component, to perform this exra stage add the following argument:

+	--post_process_scc True

 </br>